1. Collection 1 - The Fourwomen.

 Martine saw my tears and aggressively rubbed them off my face.
 She firmly told me, “you’re ok.
 You’re ok.”
 She became a protector, a best friend.
 Fifteen years later and we are still navigating life together, dreaming big dreams, watching God work us back together in only a way He could.

 Mika.
 Mika’s story is one that I hold closely to my heart, only really sharing it with people who truly want to hear it.
-But this is what I can tell you about #Mika- she is sacred to me.
-I met her when she was 15, when her sister was brought to us in the orphanage.
-She taught me how to blend spices, and peel beans the correct way.
+But this is what I can tell you about Mika- she is sacred to me.
+I met her when she was 15, when her sister was brought to us where I worked.
+She taught me how to blend spices and peel beans the correct way.
 She consistently laughed at me, for anything I did- my speech, my walk, my outfits.
 She was opinionated and independent, and she became my little sister.
-She lived with us for years, helping out in the kitchen, or with the kids.
-We’d stay up late and sing songs in creole while everyone else was asleep.
+She lived with us for years, helping in the kitchen, or with the kids.
+We’d stay up late and sing songs in Creole while everyone else was asleep.
 She’d go on runs with me, in leopard print shirts and sandals, laughing the whole time at the concept of running on purpose.
 When it would rain, we’d run to the river and do cannonballs into the water, holding hands.
 She told me I was more a sister to her than her own sisters.
 I knew what she meant, because she was that to me too.
 She taught me to wash my clothes the right way in the river, and how to carry heavy things on my head.
 When she couldn’t sleep, she’d crawl into bed with me, and ask me to sing her songs about Jesus in my language.

 She struggled.
 She got older and had dreams, but often Haiti will swallow your dreams whole, remind you that they live in the belly of those mountains.
 She left for a job making bread in the city, and her life spiraled.
 She’s too thin now, always sick, struggling to raise her son.
 She sings me songs still, and never forgets to ask about my dad.
-She rejoices in my good news, and mourns my sorrows with me.
+She rejoices in my good news and mourns my sorrows with me.
 She is a true friend, a true sister.

+Ashlove.
+She came the year I left, and our overlap was short.
+She had bushy eyebrows and huge brown eyes.
+She was a tiny little girl, having lived on the street for years before we found her.
+She barely spoke above a whisper, was always obedient, polite.
+She was afraid of her own shadow those days.
+Years later when my phone rang and her tiny voice met me on the other side, I was shocked.
+She cleared her throat and said, “I had no one else to call.”
 So that is them.
-The fourwomen.
+The three women.
 And this is why #TheWaymakerCollections were born.
 Each of these women hold a place in my heart.
 They are all on their own journey, navigating the mountains and chaos of Haiti.
 They are our first #collection.
 We want to help them make a way.
 With God, there is always a way.

 Martine.
 Mika.
-Franny.
 Ashlove.
 We all thank you.